Attorney Matt Dolman Answers the Most Common Questions Regarding Hiring an Attorney versus Facing the Insurance Company On Your Own.

 Another major reason that insurance companies take clients with attorneys more serious is because of the threat of lawsuit.
 When an attorney states that they are moving the case into litigation, there’s no denying that they have the means to do so.
 This is the point in a negotiation that the insurance company is trying to avoid.
 Lawsuits costs carriers even more money, so they want to avoid them if possible.
 After all, they’re in the business of making money, not spending it.

 Yes, you can.
 The fourteen day statutory time-limit is for PIP (Personal Injury Protection) benefits.
-Every person with car insurance in Florida has this mandatory coverage with allows for ten thousand dollars to be extended to medical expenses and lost wages, regardless of who was at-fault in the accident.
+Every person with car insurance in Florida has this mandatory coverage which allows for $10,000 to be extended to medical expenses and lost wages, regardless of who was at-fault in the accident.
 If you didn’t visit a doctor in that first fourteen day window, then you will not be able to use your PIP benefits.
 However, PIP is not the only route toward recovery.
 The only two things you need to file a viable personal injury claim are injury and another’s negligence; if you have these than you can still file a claim.

 Yes, you should definitely still consult with an attorney.
 Some accidents can cause only minimal property damage to the vehicle, yet result in severe injuries to the passengers.
 Certain vehicles are meant to endure and absorb large impacts while causing little body damage.
 However, the individuals inside may absorb the impact and as a result sustain injuries.
 I have seen numerous cases where the property damage was several thousand dollars and no one was hurt; and conversely, I’ve seen cases where the damage was a few hundred dollars yet someone had severe spinal cord injury.